How to sell a patent. Patents are NOT sold. They are bought.

 He looked at me with a strange face and... shot!

-The objective was clear, to make money when the companies were sold at a value much higher than our entry.
+Before Let’s Prototype, our business was about making money when companies were sold at a much higher value than when we first invested.

 You can already imagine it!